angharadMark/CO3095-Group9/README.md

 ## 5. Usage Guidelines:
 **Registration:** Passwords for registration must be atleast 6 characters.
-**Admin:** Admin can be accessed by the username 'admin' and password 'admins'.
+**Admin:** Admin can be accessed by registering with the username 'admin'.

 ## 6. Contributors
 Contributions can be seen in the user stories or the report.